Outta Here: Background

 In the summer of 2007, Timberlake and Denters began writing and producing songs for her debut album.

 In April 2009, Denters confirmed on Dutch radio station Radio 538 that her debut album, Outta Here, would be released on 22 May 2009, also confirming that the album is a mix of pop and R&B with both ballads, and uptempo tracks.

-Speaking in October 2009, Esmée explained to noted UK R&B writer Pete Lewis of the award-winning Blues & Soul her reasons for naming her debut album after her debut single: "I called it 'Outta Here' because to me that one song in itself actually encapsulates what the album in its entirety is about.
+Speaking in October 2009, Esmée explained to noted UK R&B writer Pete Lewis of Blues & Soul her reasons for naming her debut album after her debut single: "I called it 'Outta Here' because to me that one song in itself actually encapsulates what the album in its entirety is about.
 You know, it's a pop song, it has a bit of an R&B feel, it has some rock in it, a little bit of dance...
 So, because I thought that mixture of styles was just so representative of the record as a whole, I decided to name the album after it."